unfoldingWord/string-punctuation-tokenizer/README.md

 # string-punctuation-tokenizer
-Tokenizes a string into an array of words with or without punctuation
+Small library that provides functions to tokenize a string into an array of words with or without punctuation